-Causes of a Clogged AC Drain Line
+Clogged AC Drain Line Symptoms and Causes

 Because condensation collects in your air conditioner’s drain line, it provides the perfect breeding grounds for mold and algae to thrive.
 Over time, sludge and buildup form in your condensate drain line.
 This debris can include mold and mildew, algae, bacteria, fungus and even small plants.
 Once enough buildup accrues, the blockage will become too large and create a clog in the line, causing water to back up into the AC drain pan.

 When that condensate drain pan fills, the excess water will overflow and leak into your house, causing water damage issues that can quickly turn into costly home repairs.
 In addition, improper or neglected cleaning of your drain line can cause elevated humidity, musty odors and potentially serious and costly problems with your overall central air conditioning system.

 What Does My AC Condensate Drain Line Do?

 The condensate drain line connected to your AC unit plays a vital role in the effective operation of your entire system.
 Ultimately, your condensate line is responsible for removing the condensation that’s produced by the evaporator coil, draining it from the air handler to the outside of your house.